Ceterai/Ceterai.github.io/MyEnternia/Wiki/CarelEcoPod/README.md

 - Alta: Unlike alunika, carel is an edible crystal growing from a plant, not a plant-like crystal.

+## Parameters

+Growing stages:

+1. Lasts from 280 to 320 seconds.
+2. Lasts from 280 to 320 seconds.
+3. Lasts from 280 to 320 seconds.
+4. Lasts from 1860 to 1940 seconds.
+5. Can be harvested:
+`ct_carel_harvest`

 ## Usage

 ### Crafting